reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 Use the [create-resolve-app](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) CLI tool to create a new reSolve project.

-Create an empty reSolve project using `create-resolve-app` and run the application in the development mode.
+Create an empty reSolve project using `create-resolve-app`, and run the application in the development mode.

 ```
 npx create-resolve-app hn-resolve